fxpio/composer-asset-plugin/Resources/doc/index.md

 ### Usage with asset repository

-To add a dependency on an asset, you must add the asset to the property `require` of the `composer.json` of your project.
+Adding a dependency on an asset, you must add the asset to the property `require` of the `composer.json` of your project.

 It must be prefixed with `{asset-type}-asset/`.